vzhd1701/csv2notion/README.md

   --image-column-keep   keep image CSV column as a Notion DB column --image-column-mode {cover,block}
+                        upload image as [cover] or insert it as [block] (default: block) --image-caption-column COLUMN
+                        CSV column that points to text caption that will be added to the image block if --image-column-mode is set to 'block'
+  --image-caption-column-keep
-                        upload image as [cover] or insert it as [block] (default: block) --icon-column COLUMN  CSV column that points to emoji, URL or image file that will be used as page icon for that row --icon-column-keep    keep icon CSV column as a Notion DB column --default-icon ICON   Emoji, URL or image file that will be used as page icon for every row by default
+                        keep image caption CSV column as a Notion DB column --icon-column COLUMN  CSV column that points to emoji, URL or image file that will be used as page icon for that row --icon-column-keep    keep icon CSV column as a Notion DB column --default-icon ICON   Emoji, URL or image file that will be used as page icon for every row by default